 Improper Use of Rock and Stone: An installed pond is disguised with rock to give it a desired naturalistic appearance; a typical feature will use several tons of stone.
 That can be a lot of wear and tear on the family minivan and it needs to be moved and placed properly.
 Many do-it-yourselfers will decide this to be too much work and they’ll choose small, manageable stones that are easy to move and place.
 While the work might be easier, this results in the pond falling short of aesthetics.
 Also, the pond loses the structural importance provided by the larger, more difficult-to-move boulders.
 In some cases, the novice pond installer will just eliminate the stonework altogether, which can look bad.
-Without rock and gravel, the system fails to function properly because stone not only lends to the aesthetics of the feature, but it also functions as a habitat for colonization by a variety of benthic organisms from bacteria to crustaceans … all critical to the success of the feature.
+Without rock and gravel, the system fails to function properly because stone not only lends to the aesthetics of the feature, but it also functions as a habitat for colonization by a variety of benthic organisms from bacteria to crustaceans which are critical to the success of the pond ecosystem.

-- Poor Access: Before you get started, think about where to place your rock and gravel when it’s delivered or where you want to place the dirt during excavation.
+Poor Access: Before you get started, think about where to place your rock and gravel when it’s delivered, or where you want to place the dirt during excavation.
 Poor planning can lead to having little to no room to get in and out of the property during the construction process.

 Improper Berm Size for Waterfalls: If the mounded or bermed area for the waterfall is too small or too steep, then the waterfall will look out of place and more like a volcano coming up out of the earth than a natural waterfall.
 The berm and waterfall should be scaled according to the size of the property and feature.
 Many people want a big waterfall that looks and sounds great, but it can become difficult and expensive to build and it can overpower the space.
 The waterfall needs to fit with the property and surrounding landscape.